NEVI0/expenses-mobile-client/README.md

 # Optional

-After adding the cordova, download the app [Ionic DevApp](https://play.google.com/store/apps/details?id=io.ionic.devapp&hl=pt_BR "App") in your device.
+After adding cordova, download the app [Ionic DevApp](https://play.google.com/store/apps/details?id=io.ionic.devapp&hl=pt_BR "App") in your device.
 Now run in the terminal `ionic serve --devapp` to debbug the application in your device.

 # Links